I’ve written countless blogs encouraging people to “chill out.” What does this mean?

 9. Gently and without self-recrimination, let go of these thoughts.

-You will lose count.
+You may lose your count.
 It’s okay.
 Start again.

 11–12.
 Repeat this cycle.
 When the timer rings, open your eyes and slowly reorient yourself.